Lakeview House is a large modern family home overlooking a beautiful lake within a 5 minute stroll of the Connemara Village of Carraroe.

 There is no garden at this property.

 There are five bedrooms in this lovely home which can sleep up to 9 people.
 Downstairs is 1 x single bedroom and 1 x double bedroom with ensuite.
 There is also a family bathroom with shower downstairs.
-Upstairs are the remining three bedrooms – the master double bedroom is ensuite and there is a single bedroom along with another bedroom ideal for children with jo-jo bunks (a double on the bottom and a single on top) and another single bed.
+Upstairs are the remaining three bedrooms – the master double bedroom is ensuite and there is a single bedroom along with another bedroom ideal for children with jo-jo bunks (a double on the bottom and a single on top) and a twin bedroom.
 There is a family bathroom with bath upstairs too.

 The sitting room has a TV and a cosy open fire with a two seater and a three seater couch.
 The kitchen is open plan and has a sitting room area with couch and fuel burning stove as well as a dining area with a large table to seat 8 people.
 The kitchen is very well equipped and has an attractive range cooker with a gas hob and an electric oven.
 A water cooler is provided with drinking water for your convenience.
 Double doors lead outside to a seating area overlooking the lake.